17-Sameer/cover-letter-generator/README.md

 Used HTML and CSS as frontend and Vanilla JavaScript for API calls.

 Limitations: This AI Qwen-3 is a small model with only 600M parameters, and it was untrained, will be looking to use bigger models as well as training for my next AI project.
 I chose this AI as it was free and lightweight enough for my laptop to host locally.
+I found it on Huggingface and saw it was newer and larger than other popular free lightweight models like distill-gpt2.
 This AI has some common errors generating cover letters, it spits out some weird brackets and has weird text document formatting thrown in at the beginning.
 Then it finds its footing and begins writing properly with some small errors.
 Will learn more about prompt engineering next time to avoid this result.